mnishiguchi/cpp_notebook/_notebook/function_templates.md

 # Templates with the generic type
 - relieving the programmer from having to write redundant code that differs only by type
+- Take place of any data type including user-defined data types.

 ==